 These instructions are intended as a guide to operating your wood stove.
 Your timing and final damper settings will vary depending on chimney draft, type of wood, moisture content of the wood and size of the splits.
-The Ideal Steel Hybrid is simply designed and intended to be user friendly, but it will take some practice to understand how the stove works best for you.
+The Absolute Steel Hybrid is simply designed and intended to be user friendly, but it will take some practice to understand how the stove works best for you.

 - 1. Before you open the loading door, you must fully open the catalytic bypass and the air damper.
 Wait a minute or so to establish a strong draft.
 This will help to keep smoke from spilling into the room. - 2.
-Open the load door and tip the andirons forward (see image on pg 15).
-Stir up the coals and remove excess ash as needed. - 3.
+Open the load door and and stir up the coals and remove excess ash as needed. - 3.
 Place several small splits on top of the hot coals and allow them to ignite. - 4.
-Load the firebox to capacity, leaving about a 2"space for secondary combustion at the top, with a mix of larger and smaller splits.
-Tip the andirons to the upright position.
+Load the firebox to capacity leaving about a 2"space for secondary combustion at the top, with a mix of larger and smaller splits.
 Close the loading door. - 5.
 Allow the fresh wood to become involved in the fire.
 With dry wood this may take 5-15 minutes, or until the exterior of single wall pipe reaches 250°.
-Slide the air damper lever to the left and close approximately half way. - 6.
+Lower air damper handle down to the 3 positon. - 6.
 Close the catalytic bypass by lowering the lever until it stops. - 7.
 You should see the flames from secondary combustion at the top of the firebox becoming more active.
-Adjust the air damper to approximately 1/3 open.
+Adjust the air damper to approximately the 1.5 position.